MiniXC/alignments/README.md

   item["phones"] # a list of triples (start_time_in_seconds, end_time_in_seconds, phone)
 ```

-The ``"phones"`` list also inclodes "[SILENCE]" tokens between words, which are set to a length of 0 if no silence is present.
+The ``"phones"`` list also inclodes ``[SILENCE]`` tokens between words, which are set to a length of 0 if no silence is present.
 In the case of punctuation, this silence token is replaced with the corresponding punctuation token.